 Dealing With the In-Laws

-Even the kindest families have trouble learning and being one hundred percent cool with each other’s ways.
+Even the kindest families have trouble learning and being 100 percent cool with each other’s ways.
 Sometimes, you and your spouse may get caught in the crossfire of a family argument, or you might have different traditions or ways of doing things.
 Maybe one partner feels like you spend too much time with your in-laws, or not enough.
 "When you marry into a family, you enter into a history of relationships," says Colizza.
 The good news: "You don’t need to rely upon the existing dynamics––you can create new ones," she adds.

 "For better or worse, we all have expectations about what in-laws will be like, and we need to recognize these expectations," Colizza says.
 You may not love them, though maybe someday you will.
 In the meantime, try to at least be respectful, forgiving, and give yourselves an opportunity to start fresh.
 After all, you're family now.